I5UCC/VRCThumbParamsOSC/README.md

 - LeftTrigger
 - RightTrigger

-The values range from 0.0 to 1.0 for both of these parameters, depending on how much you pull the trigger.
+The values range from 0.0 to 1.0 for both of these parameters, depending on how much you pull the trigger

+A few more bools to determine if the Left or Right stick was moved:
+- LeftStickMoved
+- RightStickMoved

+Two more bools to determine if the Right stick is moved all the way up or down(Generally not used in many games including VRChat)
+- RightStickUp
+- RightStickDown

-Additionally, the int ***ControllerType*** gives what controller is currently being used.
-Currently it only has two values:
+Additionally, the int ***ControllerType*** gives what controller is currently being used:
 - Meta/Oculus Touch (2)
 - Index (1)
 - Any other controller (0)